 With all these good points it has drawbacks too.
 One is that the durability of the Weweya is not good.
 People who have high instep will find it a bit hard to slip their feet inside the shoe.

-Evaluating the goods and bad of the Weweya Barefoot shoe would be a great deal.
+Evaluating the good and bad of the Weweya Barefoot shoe would be a great deal.

 - Wide toe box with zero drop design